-For guidance on when to isolate and for how long, see:
+Guidance on when to isolate and for how long is available here.

 If your child is unwell and you are not sure if they should be in school, please refer to the ‘My child is unwell, what should I do?’ diagram attached below.
 Your child should stay at home and get a test if they have any of the three Covid-19 symptoms:

 1. A high temperature: any new high temperature where your child feels hot to touch on their chest or back (you do not need to use a thermometer)

 2. A new continuous cough: coughing a lot for more than an hour, or three or more coughing episodes in 24 hours

 3. A loss of, or change in, sense of smell or taste: a noticeable loss of smell or taste or things smell and taste different to normal